holocm/golangvend/README.md

 # The fine print

-I have only tested this on my own code.
-Your code is likely different, so you may run across bugs.
-Please don't trust the output of golangvend blindly;
-review its changes with `git diff` or `git add -p`.
+Please don't trust the output of golangvend blindly; review its changes with `git diff` or `git add -p`.

 To ensure that all dependencies are vendored, it's a good idea to set up your Makefile such that the build sees an otherwise empty `GOPATH`.
 For example,